United-Codes/cloudofficeprint-python/spacex_example/spacex_example.md

 # Process input data (Python SDK)
 Now that our template is finished, we have to process the data used by the template.
 That is where the Python SDK comes into play.
 In this section we will explain in detail all the Python code needed to generate the data to fill in the template.
 The full Python code can also be found in the file `spacex_example.py`.

+The beauty of AOP is that the data created by the Python SDK can be used in all templates of different file extensions while using the same tags.

 ## Setup
 First we create a new Python file and import the APEX Office Print library and the `requests`-library: